 - Use CGM results to provide continued support for patients with diabetes in the primary care setting

-The American Association of Clinical Endocrinologists designates this enduring activity for a maximum of 1.00 AMA PRA Category 1 Credit TM.
+The American College of Endocrinology designates this enduring material for a maximum of 1.00 AMA PRA Category 1 Credit TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Additional Credit Information